keboola/connection-docs/templates/social-media-engagement/social-media-engagement.md

 ![Social Media Engagement - Flows](/templates/social-media-engagement/socmed-eng-flow.png)

 ## Authorizing Data Sources
-To use a selected data source component, you must first authorize the data source.
+To use a selected data source connector, you must first authorize the data source.
 You need to use at least one of the following socia-media-engagement data sources.

 ### Facebook Pages
-For the Facebook Page component, log in with Facebook and choose the page from which you want to get data.
+For the Facebook Page data source connector, log in with Facebook and choose the page from which you want to get data.
 You can set the period from which you want to obtain data, or keep the default 30 days.
 Continue by saving the configuration.

 {: .image-popup}